readysteproll

 Why does the CRD offer a sustainable school commute planning initiative?

-Helping to further this priority, the CRD works with municipalities and school communities in the CRD’s Ready Step Roll – Sustainable School Commute Planning Initiative which aims to increase rates of students using active and sustainable modes of transportation for their commute to and/or from school, using a school catchment/neighbourhood-based planning process.
+The CRD works with municipalities and school communities in its Ready Step Roll Sustainable School Commute Planning initiative.
+This initiative aims to help more students use active and sustainable modes of transportation for their commute to and from school, using a school catchment and neighbourhood-based planning process.

-A summary of actions arising from the initiative is presented in the final Sustainable School Commute Planning Report.
-The final report shows the work being implemented collaboratively with multiple stakeholders including parents, students, school administration, school boards, transportation planners and engineers, public health agencies and law enforcement.
+The final Sustainable School Commute Planning Report lists the actions arising from the initiative.
+The final report also shows the teamwork with multiple community partners including parents, students, school administration, school boards, transportation planners and engineers, public health agencies and law enforcement.

 Who are the partners involved in the Ready Step Roll initiative?

-The CRD works collaboratively with multiple community partners to facilitate the development of individual school action plans aimed at creating equitable solutions for identified barriers to active school travel.
-As each school community will have unique jurisdictional considerations and service structures, there are often additional partners for individual Ready Step Roll schools that are not listed here - see Final Reports for the full list of partnerships and stakeholder consultations.
+The CRD collaborates with multiple community partners to help develop individual school action plans.
+These plans aim to create equitable solutions for identified barriers to active school travel.
+Since each school community has unique jurisdictional considerations and service structures, individual Ready Step Roll schools often have additional partners not listed here.
+Review the Final Reports for the full list of partnerships and interest holder consultations.

 To develop plans, the CRD works alongside: